-If journalism is the "first rough draft of history," you have to wonder how historians, years from now, will interpret news accounts surrounding the alleged murder of Saudi journalist Jamal Khashoggi.
+If journalism is the "first rough draft of history," you have to wonder how historians, years from now, will interpret news accounts surrounding the alleged murder of journalist Jamal Khashoggi.
 The story barely registered in early October, but now is a page-one item.

 One and Many

 These are some of the questions behind an interesting story in the NY Times on the subject.
 It quotes Soviet dictator Josef Stalin saying, "The death of one person is a tragedy, but the death of one million is a statistic."

 From a communications viewpoint, personal stories are an effective way to translate a message.
 This might explain why the Khashoggi incident has pierced the crowded news cycle when much larger atrocities fail to do so.